-As of December 31, 2022, our executive officers, directors, 5% or greater stockholders and their affiliates beneficially owned approximately 30.5% of our outstanding voting stock.
+Our executive officers, directors, 5% or greater stockholders and their affiliates beneficially own a significant percentage of our outstanding voting stock.
 These stockholders may have the ability to influence us through their ownership positions.
 These stockholders may be able to determine all matters requiring stockholder approval.
 For example, these stockholders, acting together, may be able to control elections of directors or approval of any merger, sale of assets or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may believe are in your best interest as one of our stockholders.